 So much of the talks surrounding tech disruption deals with industry sectors and change in behavioral patterns—but can disruption change how we take care of our mental health?

 Health care disruption is a big issue on the Davos agenda this year.
 The technologies underpinning the fourth industrial revolution have countless implications for the automatisation and improvement of global health care practices.
 From robotic arms performing surgery to 3D-printed prosthetic limbs, the human body is becoming increasingly high-tech.
 Not as highlighted on the official Davos agenda is a less tangible issue—mental health.
-A solution to the need for professional consultation and convenience may be provided by services creating platforms for patients to connect easily with real-life doctors.
+People who had a great experience with them prior demands to find a solution to the need for professional consultation and convenience may be provided by services creating platforms for patients to connect easily with real-life doctors.

 There is no shortage of mobile apps focusing on both physical and mental health and most of which you can check their website, especially around meditation.
 But not all of them deliver on what they promise.
 A recent study co-authored by the economist Simon Leigh at the University of Liverpool found that among the 14 apps for depression and anxiety listed by the UK’s National Health Service (NHS), a mere four could scientifically back up their claims and only two used validated measurement tools to test their effectiveness.
 The NHS consequently took down their list and is working on “upgrading” it.